 • Transcripts from all post-secondary schools attended.

-• Recommendation by the doctoral faculty review group in at least two participating disciplines.
+• Recommendation by the doctoral faculty review group in at least two participating disciplines to admit the applicant.

 • Resume / vita.